Ramko9999/Recap/README.md

 ```

-4. Ensure you have firebase.json (firebase project credentials)
+4. Ensure you have firebase.json in ./server/gin (firebase project credentials)

 Ask Ramko9999 if you don't have them